 Scroll to the bottom and add this line: fs.inotify.max_user_watches = 65536

 - Configure minidlna service to start on reboot:

 There are many ways to do this.
 One such simple way is here:

 $ sudo update.rc.d minidlna defaults

 That’s all.
-But, bear in your mind, large files would take a large time to index and catalogue media files.
-Sometimes it may take few hours to complete the catalogue process.
+But bear in mind large files would take a large time to index and catalog media files.
+Sometimes it may take a few hours to complete the catalog process.

 Now, your Pi is ready to stream media files over the network.
 This is how you can set up a free media server on Raspberry Pi using miniDLNA.

 Thank you for reading this article.
 Please visit the below links to read more such interesting articles.
 Please leave your comments here below and let us know your feedback.
 This helps us to bring more such articles.